syuvivida/DM/getXsec_allshellscript/README.md

 Set lhapdf to 263400 for gz=formula in the run card

-Remove the line below in the prameter card when using gz=formula
+Remove the line below in the parameter card when using gz=formula
 ```
 2 8.000000e-01 # gz
 ```